 Dry the tofu as much as possible without breaking it using towels.
 Then, slice in sticks.

-Transfer the tofu in a large shallow bowl or a plate with a little edge and pour the soy sauce and sweetener over the tofu.
+Transfer the tofu to a large shallow bowl or a plate with a little edge and pour the soy sauce and sweetener over the tofu.
 Use tongs to move the pieces around and try to have every side of each piece covered with the marinade.
 Let the tofu soak for 5-10 minutes or until it has absorbed some of the sauce.

 Then, sprinkle the cornstarch over and once more, move gently the pieces around to cover them all as well as possible.